Body of Salvador Dali exhumed for paternity test

 It stated the objective of the exhumation was "to get samples of his remains to determine whether he is the biological father of a woman from Girona (in northeastern Spain) who filed a claim to be recognized as the daughter of the artist."

-The Salvador Dali Foundation which runs the museum vowed to appeal the court ruling back in June, but to no avail.
+The Salvador Dali Foundation, which runs the museum, vowed to appeal the court ruling back in June, but to no avail.

+In a statement, the foundation said that, while it respected the court's decisions and cooperated with the exhumation, it "considers the exhumation performed on Salvador Dali's remains entirely inappropriate."

+"There is no evidence that claimant Pilar Abel Martinez's claim has any legal basis, as the only grounds provided constitute a notarial statement from a woman who claims to be a friend of the mother, stating that the latter told her that her daughter's father was Salvador Dali," the Foundation said.

 Dali, known for his pencil-thin mustache and eclectic persona, is acclaimed for surreal paintings with equally eclectic features, like melting clocks.

-Note: This story was updated to include a statement from the Salvador Dali Foundation.